 UK Stocks-Factors to watch on Oct.
 4

-Oct 4 (Reuters) - Britain's FTSE 100 .FTSE index is seen opening up 48 points at 7,125 on Friday, according to financial bookmakers.
+Oct 4 (Reuters) - Britain's FTSE 100 .FTSE index is seen opening up 48 points at 7,125 on Friday, according to financial bookmakers, with futures up 0.63% ahead of cash market open.

-* LONDON STOCK EXCHANGE GROUP: Investors in the British stock exchange LSE.L have told Hong Kong Exchanges and Clearing (HKEX) that any bid must contain more cash and be up to 20% higher to persuade them to engage, three shareholders and a banking source close to the deal said.
+* BP: British oil major BP.L said on Friday upstream business head Bernard Looney will succeed Bob Dudley as chief executive officer when he retires next year after holding the role for nearly a decade.

-* THOMAS COOK: Spain is preparing a plan worth 300 million euros ($328 million) to shore up the economies of its sun-drenched tourist spots after the collapse of British travel group Thomas Cook TCG.L, acting Tourism Minister Reyes Maroto said on Thursday.
+*EASYJET : The airline operator EZJ.L is looking at some of collapsed travel firm Thomas Cook's TCG.D assets, the airline's Chief Executive Johan Lundgren told German newspaper Die Welt.

 * OIL: Oil futures edged higher on Friday but were on track for a large weekly loss on fears that slower global economic growth will hurt fuel demand, while Saudi Arabia said it has fully restored oil output after recent attacks.